Reactive-Network/documentation/docs/education/module-1/how-events-work.md

 ## Conclusion

-In this lesson, we’ve explored the fundamental mechanisms of events and callbacks in Ethereum and how they are utilized within Reactive Smart Contracts.
-Events serve as a powerful tool for recording and responding to on-chain activities, facilitating communication between smart contracts and external systems.
-We've also examined how Reactive Smart Contracts can handle these events through the `react()` method, processing incoming data in a secure and isolated environment.
+In this lesson, we've explored the fundamentals of events and callbacks in Ethereum and their application in Reactive Smart Contracts.
+Key takeaways include:

-Furthermore, we introduced callbacks, which allow Reactive Smart Contracts to initiate cross-chain transactions, expanding the possibilities for decentralized applications beyond a single blockchain.
-By mastering these concepts, you are now equipped to develop Reactive Smart Contracts that not only interact with the Ethereum blockchain but also extend their reach across multiple networks.
+- **Understanding Events:** Events allow smart contracts to log information and interact with external applications, providing a powerful way to respond to on-chain activities without directly altering the blockchain state.

+- **Reactive Smart Contracts and the `react()` Method:** RSCs use the `react()` method to autonomously process incoming events based on specified criteria, enabling real-time, decentralized, and responsive contract behavior.

+- **Callbacks for Cross-Chain Transactions:** RSCs can initiate actions on different blockchains using callbacks, broadening their functionality beyond single-chain constraints and facilitating more complex decentralized applications.

+- **Secure and Controlled Execution:** The ReactVM environment ensures that RSCs operate securely by restricting interactions to contracts deployed by the same deployer, maintaining a controlled execution space.

-The concepts from this lesson are illustrated in the [Basic Demo Smart Contract](../use-cases/use-case-1.md) use case, feel free to try it yourself.
+The concepts from this lesson are shown in the [Basic Demo Smart Contract](../use-cases/use-case-1.md) use case.
+Feel free to explore it and join our [Telegram](https://t.me/reactivedevs) group for additional guidance.